anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Triggering the pledge to create the enrollment-request is done using HTTP POST on the defined pledge endpoint "/.well-known/brski/pledge-enrollment-request".

-The registrar-agent PER Content-Type header is: `application/json` with an empty body.
+The registrar-agent PER trigger Content-Type header is: `application/json` with an empty body.
 Note that using HTTP POST allows for an empty body, but also to provide additional data, like CSR attributes or information about the enroll type: "enroll-generic-cert" or "reenroll-generic-cert".
 The "enroll-generic-cert" case is shown in {{raer}}.